Ngai Yin YIP

 Natural salinity gradients, for example those arising from the mixing of freshwater rivers flowing into oceans, have the potential to produce electricity for over half a billion people.
 Additionally, PRO can use anthropogenic waste streams, such as concentrated brine from a desalination plant, as draw solutions.
 As such, PRO power generation has the potential to be an alternative source of sustainable energy, and contribute to the alleviation of the energy crisis facing us today.

 Prior to his PhD studies, Yip (a name he habitually goes by) completed his Bachelor of Engineering degree in Nanyang Technological University in Singapore, with his research thesis focusing on nanofiltration processes.
 After graduation he worked for the Singapore government in the National Environment Agency, formulating and implementing policies for the country.

-An avid outdoor and sports person, he recently scaled the Dolomites of the Eastern Alps in Italy.
+An avid outdoor and sports person, he recently scaled the Dolomites of the Eastern Alps in Italy and the Argentinian Andes.
 Next, he is planning to SCUBA dive among the pelagic fishes in the seas of Belize.